paulinahalpern/estatery-real-estate/README.md

 Project purpose:
-The goal of this project is to demonstrate a scalable, modular front-end structure for a real estate platform.
+This project focuses on UI/UX design, created using Figma to develop a clean and user-centered real estate landing page.

 Core Technologies & Features:
 - React – Built with functional components.